imCodePartnerAB/iVIS/docs/quick_start/installation.rst

 Download Tomcat server
 ~~~~~~~~~~~~~~~~~~~~~~

-We recommends download `8 version <https://tomcat.apache.org/download-80.cgi/>`_
+You can download from official `site <https://tomcat.apache.org//>`_

+Or use it :download:`apache-tomcat-8.5.4.tar.gz <../files/apache-tomcat-8.5.4.tar.gz>`.

-Extract Tomcat folder from archive, in place what you want.
+Extract Tomcat folder from archive in place what you want.